Henry Pinckney McCain: Early life

 McCain was born in Carroll County, Mississippi, on January 23, 1861, the son of Mr. and Mrs. W. A. McCain.
 He was born during the brief period of time between Mississippi's secession from the United States and its joining the Confederate States of America shortly before the beginning of the American Civil War.
+McCain's relatives included William A. McCain (1878–1960) and John S. McCain Sr., who were his nephews.

 He graduated, 20th in a class of 37, from the United States Military Academy (USMA) at West Point, New York, in June 1885.
 Among his classmates there included several men who would later rise to the rank of brigadier general or higher in their military careers, such as Joseph E. Kuhn, Charles H. Muir, John D. Barrette, Robert A. Brown, John M. Carson, Willard A. Holbrook, Robert Michie, Robert L. Bullard, Daniel B. Devore, Beaumont B. Buck, and William F. Martin.
 Upon graduating, he was commissioned a second lieutenant in the 3rd U.S. Infantry Regiment (The Old Guard) at Fort Shaw, Montana.